griimmm/griimmm/README.md

 - 👋 Hi, I’m Abishek
-- 🌱 I’m currently learning and working with ROS, ROS2 and Reinforcement Learning
+- 🌱 I’m currently learning and working with ROS2 and Reinforcement Learning
 - 📫 How to reach me abishek.swaminathan03@gmail.com

 <!---